 %% The Secret Potion example is not true.
 It's a key item even in Generation II, which means that you can't use it on your Pokémon and you can't "consume" it.

-%% The Finneon example (according to the archived discussion) belongs in By Design, not here (it's a Mythology Gag).
+%% The Finneon example (according to the archived discussion) belongs in By Design or By Insanity, not here (it's a Mythology Gag to the "stuck in Cinnabar" situation from RBY).
 It has already been removed from this page at least three times; do not re-insert it.

 [[folder: [[Video Game/Pokemon Diamond And Pearl Generation IV ]]

 * Early Japanese copies of ''Diamond and Pearl'' have two for the price of one at the Pokémon League.
 Both were fixed in later Japanese releases and all international versions.